- Aiming to become premier betting platform provider for licensed operators across global markets

 - Experience in highly regulated Italian market

-What Newgioco does:
+What Elys Game Technologies does:

-Newgioco's unique technology begins with offering a shop-client architecture so that casino and gaming operator businesses can offer their own product line-up and be their own bookmaker without having to farm it out to a franchise bookmaker.
+Elys' unique technology begins with offering a shop-client architecture so that casino and gaming operator businesses can offer their own product line-up and be their own bookmaker without having to farm it out to a franchise bookmaker.
 The company also assists retail operators in understanding end-user needs and relates this data back to gaming product and technology.

-The company currently makes 100% of its revenues from Italy but is looking to break into the US market following recent deregulation.
+The company currently makes 100% of its revenues from Italy but is looking to break into the US market following deregulation.
 In May 2019, the US Supreme Court decided to overturn a federal law, which banned gambling on football, basketball, baseball and other sports in most states, giving states the go-ahead to legalize betting on sports.

-Newgioco has been in the Italian market since the early 1990s, mainly in the south and mid-region but it expects to expand into the northern cities and follow the top Tier football league (the Serie A), which features clubs like Juventus and Milan.
+The group has been in the Italian market since the early 1990s, mainly in the south and mid-region but it expects to expand into the northern cities and follow the top Tier football league (the Serie A), which features clubs like Juventus and Milan.
 The online market in Italy is highly regulated and having successfully navigated that territory, Elys believes that should make it easier for the company to break into the US.

 How is it doing: